History of Bangladesh: Partition of Bengal (1947)

-Pakistan Movement
+Pakistan period

 Dhaka was the scene of a meeting of Muslim leaders in late 1906.
 They created a party for Muslims and declared its loyalty to the British, believing that the British could best protect the interests of Muslims.
 The late 1800s had seen the introduction of a system of elections based on limited franchise.
 The franchise was broadened later to increase the number of voters.
 However, universal franchise never materialized but the Muslim leadership did secure a separate voting system for Muslims in 1909.
 In the Lucknow Pact of 1916 the Muslim League and Indian National Congress accepted both separate electorates and provincial weightage for minorities.
 This reduced Bengali Muslim seats to forty percent in a Muslim majority province.
 The Muslim League regretted this decision.

 Until 1920, the elections happened on a non-party basis.
 When party candidature was introduced the independent candidates maintained their importance.
 They won a third of seats in Bengal in the 1937 elections.
 Congress had been the main contestant for the general seats while the Muslim League vied with Fazlul Huq's Krishak Praja Party (KPP) for the Muslim seats.
 The 1937 elections showed that no party could establish a ministry on its own.
 The Krishak Praja Party established a ministry with the Muslim League.
 The League could not win the three other Muslim provinces.
 Muslim prime ministers who were not members of the Congress agreed to support the League nationally even as they would keep control of their provincial matters.
 Fazlul Huq was a member of both the KPP and the Muslim League.

 Congress ministries resigned to protest the declaration of war against Germany by viceroy, Lord Linlithgow, which he had done so without seeking the opinion of the provincial governments.
 The Muslim governments in Punjab, Bengal and Sindh did not resign.
 But a rift emerged between Fazlul Huq and the League when the viceroy created an advisory council, thus Huq's ministry fell.
 According to Fazlul Huq, who resigned from the party, the Muslim League represented the interests of Muslim minority provinces more than the Muslim provinces.
 Fazlul Huq had advanced the Lahore Resolution in 1940, before resigning.
 The resolution had used the word "states" which indicated that a united Pakistan was not intended by this resolution.